SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 In this example all the status information for workflows with workflow accession 7 are printed out to a file in the local file system.
 This includes several columns of interest including the status of the workflow, the output file types, and their locations in S3 or the file system.
 You can use this information to automate the checking of workflows and the retrieval of the results!

 In the output from the above command you will see accessions for each workflow run.
-If the status is “failed” you can use resources directly on the Web Service to see what went wrong by returning the stderr and stdout from the workflow.
+If the status is “failed” you can download the stderr and stdout from the workflow run.
 This is how you might do that for a workflow_run with an accession of 6774:

 <pre>
-	GET -C admin@admin.com:admin http://localhost:8080/SeqWareWebService/reports/workflowruns/6774/stderr
+ java -jar ~/seqware-distribution-0.13.6.3-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 6774 --wr-stderr
+ java -jar ~/seqware-distribution-0.13.6.3-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 6774 --wr-stdout
 </pre>

-Keep in mind two things:

-1. this is a non-standard URL since this feature is in testing
-1. this direct GET request will be replaced with a command-line tool in the near future.

 ## Downloading Workflow Results